History of Earthquake in Nepal

-Earthquake is instance shaking of the earth surface.
+Before deep-diving into History of Earthquake in Nepal, let us know something about Earthquake.
+Earthquake is instance shaking of the earth's surface.
 The shaking is caused by movements in Earth’s outermost layer(lithosphere).
 There are four different types of earthquakes:

 But most naturally occurring earthquakes are related to the tectonic nature of the Earth.
 Such earthquakes are called tectonic earthquakes.

-Actually ,what happens is two nearest tectonic plates (like Eurasia and Indian plate in context of Nepal) slides, bumps or hit everytime which raises friction and most of the times this friction will be small and we do not feel an earthquake,but sometimes this friction will be greater than critical value and due to that friction, energy gets releases and this energy creates seismic waves that travel through the earth's crust and cause the shaking and we feel it which is earthquake.
+Actually , what happens is two nearest tectonic plates (like Eurasia and Indian plate in context of Nepal) slides, bumps or hit every time which raises friction and most of the times this friction will be small and we do not feel an earthquake, but sometimes this friction will be greater than critical value and due to that friction, energy gets released and this energy creates seismic waves that travel through the earth's crust and cause the shaking and we feel it which is earthquake.

 Some Basic Information: